Hitting the trail at Cunningham Falls State Park

 But I digress.
 This post is supposed to be about good places in the area to hike with kids.

 Before our babes entered our world, my husband and I loved to go tramping in the woods and managed to cover a good amount of ground doing so.
-We’d seek out new places both in the area and on our travels where we could hike for miles, sometimes with a destination in mind — a campground or a swimming hole; other times, the pursuit would be a steep climb up a mountain or loop through the forest.
+We’d seek out new places both in the area and on our travels where we could hike for miles, sometimes with a destination in mind, like a campground or a swimming hole.
+Other times, the pursuit would be a steep climb up a mountain or loop through the forest.
 No matter where or what, we relished the recreation — the fun, exercise, company, and escape from the usual stir of the city.

 Our enthusiasm for hitting the trails hasn’t changed since having kids, but as with many activities since the KT (Kid Takeover), we’ve had to compromise how we go about them.
 No longer do we aspire to many miles or steep climbs.
 Owen’s four-year-old feet can’t handle much more than two or three easy miles.
 And while Sasha generally loves the ride in the pack or Ergo, she starts to fuss after a couple of hours.
 And let’s be honest: being stuck in the middle of the woods with a couple of unhappy kids doesn’t a fun family outing make.